ISEAL Codes of Good Practice

 Use this resource to:

-GISD Sector-Specific SDG-related Metrics for Corporate Reporting
+GISD SDG-related Reporting and Metrics

 This report recommends a set of sector-specific, SDG-related metrics by drawing on metrics from existing standard setters and benchmarks.
+It was published by the Global Investors for Sustainable Development (GISD) Alliance, a group of 30 large investment firms that aims to scale-up long-term finance and investment in sustainable development.
+The GISD is steered by UN DESA.

 SASB Standards

-Reporting standards that provide industry-specific disclosure topics and associated metrics that measure performance against 26 General Issue Categories (or sustainability topics).
-Management or mismanagement of performance on these sustainability topics may create, preserve or erode value for the typical company in a given industry over time.
+The SASB Standards are reporting standards that provide industry-specific disclosure topics and associated metrics for measuring performance across 26 General Issue Categories (or sustainability topics).
+Management or mismanagement of performance on these sustainability topics may create, preserve or erode value for a typical organisation in a given industry over time.

-• Communicate: Report to providers of financial capital on sustainability topics that are likely to affect how value is created, sustained or eroded for the organisation over the short-, medium-, and long-term.
+- Communicate: Report to providers of financial capital on sustainability topics that are likely to affect how value is created, sustained or eroded for the organisation over the short-, medium- and long-term.

 EU Taxonomy